NathanW2/QGISLoader/README.md

 This utility will be able to bootstrap the QGIS load so that it's not called with a batch file but with a real exe that can be pinned to start

 In future versions of QGIS we will use a real exe to load QGIS but this works for older versions

+#### Requirements

+.NET 4.0